sagnik/pdsimplify/README.md

 2. The page number you want to process. (default is `0`)

-This will produce five PNGs of the form `<*-page-*>-chars,words,lines,paragraphs,rasters and paths.pdf` in the directory of the input PDF.
+This will produce five PNGs of the form `<*-page-*>-chars,words,lines,paragraphs,rasters and paths.png` in the directory of the input PDF.
 These PNGs are marked with rectangles and self explanatory.

 ###How to Use